jagadishdas21/AI-Doctor/README.md

 # ChatBot
-Welcome to the ChatBot project!
+Welcome to my project!
 This repository contains a Python-based chatbot built using the TensorFlow framework and Natural Language Toolkit (NLTK).
 The chatbot is designed to engage in meaningful conversations and can be customized to fit various applications.

 ## Project Overview